-As discussed in the Introduction to Purgatorio 10, there are three canti devoted to the terrace of pride and they are symmetrically and neatly arranged: Purgatorio 10 treats the examples of the virtue of humility; Purgatorio 11 treats meetings with three souls who exemplify three kinds of pride; and Purgatorio 12 treats the examples of the vice of pride.
+As discussed in the Commento on Purgatorio 10, there are three canti devoted to the terrace of pride and they are symmetrically and neatly arranged: Purgatorio 10 treats the examples of the virtue of humility; Purgatorio 11 treats meetings with three souls who exemplify three kinds of pride; and Purgatorio 12 treats the examples of the vice of pride.

 As the central of the three canti devoted to pride, Purgatorio 11 begins with the recitation of the Lord’s Prayer, the only prayer inscribed fully into the Commedia.
 It is interesting to note the ways in which Dante effectively “rewrites” the Lord’s prayer, making it in some way a Dantean gloss of the Scriptural verses.
 Although the glosses are exhortations to humility, the poet’s act of rewriting the Lord’s Prayer seems precariously close to prideful, another form of the “Arachnean art of the terrace of pride” discussed in Chapter 6 of The Undivine Comedy.

-The pilgrim meets three souls in Purgatorio 11, who exemplify three kinds of pride: Omberto Aldobrandeschi, a great noble who exemplifies pride of family and lineage (see Purgatorio 8 and especially the encounter with Currado Malaspina); Oderisi da Gubbio, a miniaturist who exemplifies pride in art and in human endeavor; and Provenzan Salvani, a Sienese man of power and head of the Ghibellines, who exemplifies pride of power.
+The pilgrim meets three souls in Purgatorio 11, who exemplify three kinds of pride: Omberto Aldobrandeschi, a great noble from the Maremma region who exemplifies pride of family and lineage (see Purgatorio 8 and especially the encounter with Currado Malaspina for these issues); Oderisi da Gubbio, a miniaturist who exemplifies pride in art and in human endeavor; and Provenzan Salvani, a Sienese man of power and head of the Ghibellines, who exemplifies pride of power.

 Below is a chart of the terrace of pride that maps the three types of pride — pride of family, pride of art, and pride of power — onto the three structural components: the examples of the virtues, the souls, and the examples of the vices.

-Before considering what Oderisi has to say, let us note that he constitutes another of the friends whom Dante places in his Purgatory: Oderisi follows Casella, Belacqua, and Nino Visconti, and looking forward to Forese Donati.
+Before considering what Oderisi has to say, let us note that he constitutes another of the friends whom Dante places in his Purgatory: Oderisi follows Casella, Belacqua, and Nino Visconti in this group, and looks forward to Forese Donati.
 Oderisi sees Dante and recognizes him, displaying his passionate desire to speak with him:

 e videmi e conobbemi e chiamava, tenendo li occhi con fatica fisi a me che tutto chin con loro andava.
 (Purg.
 11.76-78)